IAB Tech Lab Summit Celebrates a Decade of Innovation Marked by “The End of the Beginning” - ExBulletin

 Since its inception, the IAB Tech Lab Summit has served as a vanguard of innovation, bringing together technology, product, and operations experts to explore the cutting edge of digital advertising.
 The IAB Tech Lab Summit focuses on critical technology foundations, open standards, and technology solutions that have helped drive growth and efficiency in the digital advertising economy.

-“When I joined the IAB Tech Lab three years ago, I felt both excitement and trepidation.
-In my 25 years in the industry, I have never experienced such a whirlwind of change at once due to privacy regulations and explosive growth,” said Catur.
-“I've never seen it attack an ecosystem before,” he concluded.
-The digital advertising economy is operating in a perfect storm, and as industry change accelerates, we must be brutally honest with ourselves to adapt, transform our operations, and move forward.
-Leaving the past behind, that's what we're trying to do at the IAB Tech Lab Summit. ”
+Mr. Katur concluded: “When I joined the IAB Tech Lab three years ago, I felt both excitement and trepidation.
+Having worked in the industry for 25 years, I have experienced many challenges in the ecosystem, from privacy regulations and the explosion of connected TVs to signal loss challenges.
+Never before has such a huge storm of change hit us all at once.
+The digital advertising economy is in dire straits, and as the industry accelerates, we have to be brutally honest with ourselves: Nothing is ever going to change.
+We must adapt, transform our operations, leave behind the past and innovate.
+That's what we're trying to do at the IAB Tech Lab Summit.”

 Attendees can expect two days of engaging discussions, networking opportunities, and actionable insights to move their business forward.
 Don't miss this opportunity to be part of an important reset of the digital advertising industry.

-Reserve your seat at the IAB Tech Lab Summit today and work with us to shape the future of advertising technology.
+Secure your spot at the IAB Tech Lab Summit today and work with us to shape the future of advertising technology.

 About IAB Technology Lab Founded in 2014, IAB Technology Lab is a nonprofit organization that works with a global community of members to develop foundational technologies and standards that enable growth and trust in the digital media ecosystem.
 It's a consortium.
 Comprised of digital publishers, ad technology companies, agencies, marketers, and other member companies, the IAB Tech Lab focuses on brand safety and ad fraud, identity, data, consumer privacy, ad experience and measurement, and programmatic effectiveness.
 Focused on solutions.
 Initiatives include the OpenRTB real-time bidding protocol, the ads.txt anti-fraud specification, the Open Measurement SDK for viewability and verification, the VAST video specification, and the Project Rearc initiative for privacy-focused addressability.
 Board members/companies are listed at https://iabtechlab.com/about-the-iab-tech-lab/tech-lab-leadership/.
 For more information, please visit https://iabtechlab.com.